nextbreakpoint/kubernetes-playground/README.md

     vagrant ssh k8s-master

-Start Calico with the command:
+Intall Calico with the command:

-    start-calico
+    calico --install

 Wait until Calico has started.
 Time for a second coffee?